 Initiatives & demands

-Well-founded information for the public is essential in order to convey an adequate understanding of scientific and technical developments.
-The division therefore supports initiatives and projects that serve to provide the press with well-founded information on current topics.
+Well-founded information for the public is essential in order to convey an appropriate understanding of scientific and technical developments.
+The Division therefore supports initiatives and projects that serve to provide the press with well-founded information on current topics.